Around The Bend Fly Fishing

 What to Expect on the Water

 This ain't your average day of fishing, folks.
 We're talking about an all-out, sunrise-to-sunset adventure chasing trophy trout and lake-run steelhead.
 You'll be hoofing it along the banks, wading through crystal-clear streams, and hitting those honey holes that only the locals know about.
-We provide all the terminal tackle you'll need, so just bring your A-game and a good pair of wading boots.
+We provide all the terminal tackle you'll need, so just bring your A-game, waders, and a good pair of wading boots.
 And don't worry about grumbling stomachs - we've got lunch covered.
 Plus, we'll pick you up right from your hotel or Airbnb, so you can focus on the fishing, not the driving.

 Navigating the Streams